Skip to main content

 Geospatial features of MongoDB

-There are many ways of indexing geospatial data in MongoDB but in this article I'm going to be discussing two of them - 2d and 2dsphere.
-But before we talk about the actual indexes, let's talk about what type of location data you can store in MongoDB and most importantly, how.
+There are several ways to index geospatial data in MongoDB.
+We’ll focus on two: 2d and 2dsphere.
+But first, let’s talk about what kind of location data you can store, and how.

-There are two surface types available in MongoDB, Spherical and Flat.
-Spherical allows you calculate geometry over Earth-like spheres whereas the Flat surface type uses the Euclidean plane.
-It's important to note that if your data is Spherical you need to use the 2dsphere index, not the 2d index, which is for the Flat surface type.
+MongoDB supports two surface types: Spherical and Flat.
+Spherical calculates geometry over Earth-like spheres.
+Flat uses the Euclidean plane.
+If your data is Spherical, you need the 2dsphere index.
+The 2d index is for Flat surfaces.

-For the sake of simplification I have ported all the stops into one, separate collection.
-Here's a sample query returning one stop so you can see how the document in the collection is structured:
+For simplicity, I’ve ported all the stops into one separate collection.
+Here’s a sample query returning one stop so you can see the document structure:

 db.stops.find().limit(1).pretty();